A circle is centered on point B. Points A, C

 \end{eqnarray}

-The angles in a triangle sum to 180^\circ
+The angles in a triangle sum to 180^\circ.

 ANGLE_B_LABEL + ANGLE_C_LABEL + ANGLE_D_LABEL = 180^\circ

-are radii, so they must be equal.
+The pink sides of triangle CBD are radii, so they must be equal.

-is isosceles and that the base angles,
+This means triangle CBD is isosceles and that the base angles,

-angles, are equal.
+ANGLE_C_LABEL and ANGLE_D_LABEL angles, are equal.

 \begin{eqnarray}